ankit-suman-07/Blog-Backend/README.md

-Backend code for a blog website made using Nodejs.
+Backend code for a blog website made using Nodejs and ExpressJS.

   Backend deployed using render.com at : [Click Here](https://blog-backend-axna.onrender.com)